Couples Therapy in NYC: Tales for Lovebirds

 Real-Life Success Story 2: Taylor’s Pleasing Pattern

 Taylor, a talented artist, grew up with a narcissistic mother who only acknowledged Taylor’s achievements when they enhanced her image.
-Taylor developed a Compliant Surrenderer mode, how schema therapy defines a way of coping that always tries to please others at the cost of their desires and needs.
+Taylor developed a Compliant Surrenderer mode.
+Schema therapy defines this way of coping that always tries to please others at the cost of their desires and needs.

 In their relationship with Casey, Taylor always went above and beyond to satisfy Casey’s desires, often at the cost of their own needs.
 Casey loved Taylor but felt burdened by the one-sidedness of the relationship and longed for a more balanced connection.